Rosli Dhobi

-He was a member leader of the Rukun 13, an active organisation in the anti-cession movement of Sarawak, along with Morshidi Sidek, Awang Rambli Bin Deli and Bujang Suntong.
+He was a member leader of the Rukun 13, an active organisation in the anti-cession movement of Sarawak, along with Morshidi Sidek, Awang Rambli Deli and Bujang Suntong.
 It was a secret cell organisation, composed of nationalists, which carried out assassinations of officers of the British colonial government in Sarawak.
 He was well known for his assassination of Duncan George Stewart, the second governor of colonial Sarawak, in 1949.

-Early life
+Early life and education

-Rosli Dhobi was born on 18 March 1932 at No. 94, Kampung Pulo in Sibu, the second child in the washerman family.
-His father, Dhobi bin Buang originated from Indonesia and was a descendant of Raden.
-His mother, Habibah binti Haji Lamit came from a Sambas family and settled for a long time in Mukah.
-Little is known about his earlier life although friends regard Rosli as an approachable person despite his quietness.
-He had an elder sister and a younger brother: Fatimah (born 1927) and Ainie (born 1934).
+Rosli Dhobi was born on 18 March 1932 at House No. 94, Kampung Pulo in Sibu, as the second child cum elder son in a washerman's family.
+His father, Dhobi bin Buang was an ethnic local Sibu Malay who had ancestral roots in Kalimantan, Indonesia and was a descendant of Raden ranked nobles.
+His mother, Habibah binti Haji Lamit, came from a Sambas Malay family that was settled for a long time in Mukah which intermingled with the local native Melanau population.
+Rosli had an elder sister, Fatimah (1927–2019) and a younger brother, Ainnie (born 1934).
+Little is known about his early life although his friends regard Rosli as an approachable person despite his quietness.
+Rosli was soft-spoken, respects the elders, and humble.
+Rosli also had a girlfriend named Ani.

-Rosli started his career as a teacher and left his job in 1947 to teach in Sibu People's School.
-Before that, he worked at the Sarawak Public Works Department (PWD) and for Utusan Sarawak.
-Rosli was known to be a nationalist and a poet.
-Using the nickname Lidros, Rosli wrote a nationalistic poem titled "Panggilan Mu yang Suchi" (Malay: "Your Divine Call") which was published in Utusan Sarawak on 28 February 1948.
-The usage of nicknames was prevalent at the time since the British Colonial Authority vigorously monitored any attempts to spread words against them.
-He joined the Sibu Malay Youth Movement (Malay: Pergerakan Pemuda Melayu Sibu) under the leadership of Sirat Haji Yaman.
+Rosli worked at the Sarawak Public Works Department (PWD).

-Rosli joined Rukun 13 in August 1948.
-He was introduced to the organisation by an old friend, Awang Rambli.
+In 1949, Rosli resigned from government service when the colonial government issued Circular No 9.
+At 16 years old, Rosli attended morning classes at a Methodist school as a standard 6 pupil.
+Rosli became a teacher at the Sekolah Rakyat Sibu religious school in the evenings.